portagenetwork/roadmap/README.md

 [![GitHub release](https://img.shields.io/github/v/release/portagenetwork/roadmap.svg)](https://GitHub.com/portagenetwork/roadmap/releases/)
 [![GitHub issues](https://img.shields.io/github/issues/portagenetwork/roadmap.svg)](https://GitHub.com/portagenetwork/roadmap/issues/)

-> Developed by **the Digital Research Alliance of Canada (the Alliance; Portage Network)** in collaboration with host institution University of Alberta, DMP Assistant repo is a **fork** of the <a href="https://github.com/DMPRoadmap/roadmap">DMP Roadmap codebase</a>, which is management and developed jointly provided by the Digital Curation Centre (DCC) and the University of California Curation Center (UC3).
+> Developed by **the Digital Research Alliance of Canada (the Alliance)** in collaboration with host institution University of Alberta, DMP Assistant repo is a **fork** of the <a href="https://github.com/DMPRoadmap/roadmap">DMP Roadmap codebase</a>, which is management and developed jointly provided by the Digital Curation Centre (DCC) and the University of California Curation Center (UC3).

 ---